pvnotpv/wabot/README.md

 - You can host the bot for free on Railway, 500 hours per month free.

 ## SETUP
+- Just run the docker file.
+- OR
 - Clone the repo -> yarn --add to install dependencies.
 - Edit the .env file.
-- Just watch a simple video on youtube to setup mongodb and change the db url.
+- Watch a video on youtube to setup mongodb and change the db url.
 - There are tons of guides on google to setup Snoowrap for reddit.
 - Visit localhost:8080/qrcode, scan the qr and you're pretty good to go.